LSTclock: sidereal time clock

 When the app is launched for the first time, you will see a dialog asking to access your location information.
 If "Allow Once" is chosen, the authorization will expire after a while and the dialog will show up again when needed.

-The dialog also shows an option to allow the app to use the precise position.
-If it is set to "Off", as a consequence, the LST(s) for the location(s) added using the "Obtain current location" button on the "New Location" sheet may become slightly inaccurate (perhaps within 10 seconds or so in most cases).
+You can choose whether you allow the app to use the precise position.
+If it is set to "Off", as a consequence, the LST for the location added using the "Obtain current location" button on the "New Location" sheet may become slightly inaccurate (perhaps within 10 seconds or so in most cases).

 Main screen

 The Main screen consists of three sections, followed by a set of buttons at the bottom.
+When auto-locking (sleeping) of the device is disabled via the "Preferences" sheet, a small indicator (crossed-out padlock icon) is displayed on the top right corner.

 Local Time